yyb9882/zk_hackthon/category4/README.md

-All the offset add in the main rounds could categorize into
+All the offset add in the main rounds can be categorized into

 - offset add without m,  offsets are: 1, 4, 5
 - offset with m: offsets are: -15, -12, -11